Motivic cohomology of equicharacteristic schemes: The projective bundle formula and regular blowup squares

-\end{enumerate} \end{theorem} \begin{proof} We first establish the blowup formula (3).
-The blowup formula of course holds for any cdh sheaf, since cdh sheaves carry arbitrary abstract blowup squares to cartesian squares.
-So, using the fundamental fibre sequence of Theorem \ref{thm:graded-pieces} in characteristic $0$ (resp. the pullback square of Theorem~\ref{thm:graded-pieces_charp} in characteristic $p$) in characteristic $0$, it remains to check the blowup formula for $R\Gamma(-,L\Omega^{<j}_{-/\bb Q})$ (resp.~$\bb Z_p(j)^\sub{syn}$).
-In both cases that reduces to the blowup formula for $R\Gamma(-,\bb L^i_{-/\bb F})$ for all $i\ge 0$ (here we use Lemma \ref{lem_fin_fil_on_syn} in characteristic $p$, which can be proved directly; see \cite[Lem.~9.4.3]{BhattLurie2022}).
+\begin{proof}[Proof of Theorem \ref{thm:pbf-blowup}] We first establish part (3) of the theorem, i.e., the regular blow-up formula.
+Since this holds for cdh sheaves (indeed, cdh sheaves carry arbitrary abstract blow-up squares to cartesian squares), the squares of Theorem \ref{thm:graded-pieces}(2) and \ref{thm:graded-pieces_charp}(3) reduce the problem to checking the regular blow-up formulae for $R\Gamma(-,L\Omega^{<j}_{-/\bb Q})$ on qcqs $\bb Q$-schemes and for $\bb Z_p(j)^\sub{syn}$ on qcqs $\bb F_p$-schemes.
+In both cases that reduces to the regular blow-up formula for $R\Gamma(-,L^i_{-/\bb F})$ for all $i\ge 0$ (here we use Lemma \ref{lem_fin_fil_on_syn} in characteristic $p$) which can be proved directly \cite[Lemma~9.4.3]{BhattLurie2022}.

-Knowing the blowup formula, part (1) for arbitrary $j\ge0$ follows from the special case $r=1$, i.e., Theorem \ref{thm:pbf}.
-This follows from an argument in \cite[Lem.~3.3.5]{AnnalaIwasa2023}.
-More precisely, the argument in the cited lemma shows that as soon as $\Z(j)^{\mot}$ converts the blowup square

-to a cartesian square, then the map~\eqref{eq:pbf-r} is an equivalence.
-The above blowup square is a special case of the blowup formula in part (3).
-Part (2) then follows from part (1) by Zariski descent. \end{proof}

-\begin{remark} We note that if $Y \rightarrow X$ is not a regular closed immersion, then the square of Theorem~\ref{thm:pbf-blowup}(3) need not be cartesian.
-What is more generally true is the pro cdh descent result of Theorem~\ref{theorem_pro_cdh_descent}.
-Theorem~\ref{thm:pbf-blowup}(3) does admit two other enhancements which we will leave for the reader to supply details: \begin{enumerate} \item if $Y \rightarrow X$ is the section of a \emph{smooth morphism} $f: Y \rightarrow X$ of relative dimension $r$, then the blowup formula ``splits" to give an equivalence
+We now know that $\bb Z(\star)^\sub{mot}$ satisfies both the $\bb P^1$-bundle formula (by Theorem \ref{thm:pbf}) and regular blow-up formula.
+The $\bb P^r$-bundle formula for arbitrary $r\ge1$ now follows formally from an argument in \cite[Lemma~3.3.5]{AnnalaIwasa2023} (which in fact only requires the elementary blowup formula to hold), and the projective bundle formula for an arbitrary locally free sheaf follows by Zariski descent. \end{proof}

+\begin{remark}[Variants on the regular blow-up formula] Given a regular closed immersion $Y\into X$ of qcqs $\bb F$-schemes of pure codimension $r$, the blow-up formula for motivic cohomology may instead be written as a natural equivalence (for example this is how Thomason expressed the blow-up formula for $K$-theory \cite{Thomason1993}).
+Indeed, this follows by applying $\bb Z(j)^\sub{mot}$ to the blow-up square to get a cartesian square of spectra and then using the projective bundle formula to write $\bb Z(j)^\sub{mot}(Y\times_X\mathrm{Bl}_Y(X))\simeq \bigoplus_{i=0}^{r-1}\bb Z(j-i)^\sub{mot}(X)[-2i]$.